DeAngelo leads Hurricanes to 6-3 win over Rangers

 Since they were shut out for the first time this season Jan.
 13 by Columbus, the Hurricanes have totaled 17 goals in three games.
 That matches the team’s best goal production in a three-game span this season.

+“We made some bad mistakes, but they force you into bad mistakes,” coach Gerard Gallant said.

+New York played solidly for the first eight minutes, but Gallant said that was followed by 10 to 12 minutes of what seemed like domination by the Hurricanes.

-Trocheck redirected DeAngelo’s delivery from inside the blue line off the post on the game’s first power play on the way to a 3-0 lead by early in the second period.
+Trocheck redirected DeAngelo’s delivery from inside the blue line off the post on the game’s first power play to open the scoring on the way to a 3-0 lead by early in the second period.

 NOT SO SPECIAL

 The Hurricanes had gone 11 consecutive games without giving up a power-play goal until Tuesday night at Boston.
 Now they’ve given up three across two games.
-New York became just the second team with more than one power-play tally in a game against Carolina this season.
+New York became the second team with more than one power-play goal in a game against Carolina this season.

 ROSTER WATCH